Lewington-pitsos/readingdb/README.md

 First install the local [dynamodb server](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html)

+Once it is installed, run it with a command like:

+    java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb

 Then install [Poetry](https://python-poetry.org/docs/), it's better than virtualenv and way better than anaconda.

 Finally start the local dynamodb server on port 8000, and confirm that everything is set up correctly by running unittests (some of which rely on the server running on that port):